Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

 - The Guardians pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.78).
+- The Guardians' 3.78 team ERA ranks third across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 124 home runs (one per game), the second-fewest in the league.
+- The Guardians surrender the second-fewest home runs in baseball (126 total, one per game).

-- Bibee (9-2) is looking for his 10th victory when he takes the mound for the Guardians in his 20th start of the season.
-He's put together a 2.90 ERA in 108 2/3 innings pitched, with 106 strikeouts.

-- The right-hander last appeared on Sunday against the Tampa Bay Rays, when he threw seven innings, allowing two earned runs while giving up seven hits.
+- In his most recent time out on Tuesday against the Cincinnati Reds, the lefty tossed six scoreless innings while surrendering four hits.

-- The 24-year-old has amassed an ERA of 2.90, with 8.8 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .235 batting average against him.
+- The 24-year-old has put up an ERA of 3.33, with 8.8 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.